 2025 CNTR Graduating Student Spotlights

 The CNTR hosts many research projects that are made possible by our undergraduate, Master's, and doctoral students.
-Hear from some of our graduating students learn about their journeys at Brown.
+Hear from some of our graduating students explore what has inspired them at Brown.

 Fields of Interest